hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/292_057_blessed_and_beloved.md

 That is to say, the dualist claims that the soul after death passes on to the Solar sphere, thence to the Lunar sphere, thence to the Electric sphere.
 Thence he is accompanied by a Purusha to Brahmaloka.
-(Thence, says the Advaitist, he goes to Nirvâna.)
+(Thence, says the Advaitist, he goes to Nirvāna.)

 Now on the Advaitic side, it is held that the soul neither comes nor goes, and that all these spheres or layers of the universe are only so